 When did the 2025 tariff end?

-The 2025 tariff was in effect from 1 January 2025 through 3 January 2026.
+The 2025 tariff was in effect from 5 January 2025 through 3 January 2026.
 The new tariff that replaced it took effect 4 January 2026 and remains in force.
-PANYNJ approved the 2026 increase at its December 2024 board meeting, alongside a multi-year off-peak discount phase-out scheduled for 2027 through 2030.
+The December 2024 PANYNJ board action that set the 2025 schedule also approved annual 25-cent increments (on top of the automatic CPI adjustment) for 2026 through 2028, and a phase-out of the off-peak discount scheduled for 2027 through 2030.

 Why was the Mid-Tier rate introduced mid-year in 2025?

-PANYNJ data indicated that roughly 9% of E-ZPass transactions in 2024 were being read by license-plate cameras rather than by transponder, typically because the tag was improperly mounted, shielded, or low on battery.
+PANYNJ data indicated that roughly 9% of E-ZPass transactions were being read by license-plate cameras rather than by transponder, typically because the tag was improperly mounted, shielded, or low on battery.
 Those crossings were defaulting to the full Toll-by-Mail rate even though the driver had a valid E-ZPass account.
-The Mid-Tier rate ($19.55) was introduced 6 July 2025 as a middle ground: drivers with NY/NJ E-ZPass accounts whose tags weren't read get a discount on the Toll-by-Mail rate, but still pay more than the proper E-ZPass rate.
+The Mid-Tier rate ($18.72 for cars in 2025) was introduced 6 July 2025 as a middle ground: drivers with NY/NJ E-ZPass accounts whose tags weren't read get a discount on the Toll-by-Mail rate, but still pay more than the proper E-ZPass rate.
+The 2026 tariff raised it to $19.55.

 I crossed the GWB in 2025 and just got a bill, does the 2025 rate still apply?

 Yes.
 PANYNJ bills the rate that was in effect on the crossing date, not the bill date.
-If you crossed before 4 January 2026 you owe the 2025 rate ($16.00 Toll-by-Mail for a car, or $19.55 Mid-Tier if your E-ZPass tag was read via plate match).
+For a car crossing before 6 July 2025, Toll-by-Mail is $18.31; from 6 July 2025 through 3 January 2026 it is $22.38 (or $18.72 Mid-Tier if your E-ZPass tag was read via plate match).
 If you got a bill for a 2026 crossing, the 2026 rates apply.
 Late-payment penalties accrue on the original rate, not at the new tariff level.